The views expressed by the host on this show, now documented to be almost always right 99.1% of the time.

 Talk about just talk about going to sell your house.

-You can't put your house on the market unless it's rated by who.
+You can't put your house on the market unless it's rated by who?

-It's gotta be rated.
+It's got to be rated.

 Have you heard about this, folks?

-I'm not kidding, Brian Brian.
+I'm not kidding, Brian.

 What?

-You can't see you can't believe it.
+See, you can't believe it.

-You can't, it's in the bill.
+It's in the bill.

 It was in this amendment that Boehner read.